IndicoDataSolutions/indico-client-java/README.md

 ### API Client

-The Indico Platform uses GraphQL to communicate with ALL clients including the company’s own web application and also the Indico Python Client.
+The Indico Platform uses GraphQL to communicate with ALL clients including the company’s own web application and also the Indico Java Client.
 You’ll use an IndicoClient object to pass GraphQL queries to the Indico Platform.
 Here’s a simple way to create a client:
 ```
 IndicoClient client = new IndicoClient(config);